- Vladan Milovic, MD, PhD

 - Harvard Medical School

-This topic will review the pathogenesis, clinical manifestations, diagnosis and treatment of protein-losing gastroenteropathy.
+This topic will review the etiology, pathogenesis, clinical manifestations, diagnosis and management of protein-losing gastroenteropathy.
 Other causes of hypoalbuminemia are discussed elsewhere.
 (See "Clinical features and diagnosis of malabsorption", section on 'Protein malabsorption' and "Mechanisms of nutrient absorption and malabsorption", section on 'Protein absorption' and "Overview of heavy proteinuria and the nephrotic syndrome" and "Tests of the liver's biosynthetic capacity (eg, albumin, coagulation factors, prothrombin time)", section on 'Albumin'.)

 The normal gastrointestinal tract does not contribute significantly to the catabolism of plasma proteins, accounting for only about 10 percent of the normal turnover of albumin and gamma globulin .
 Once plasma proteins pass into the gastrointestinal tract, they are degraded rapidly to amino acids and reabsorbed into the portal circulation.